Methodology

 - Sourced: a price fetched from the provider, shown with its source link and verification date.

 - Computed: derived values ($/hr per GB VRAM, break-even hours).
 The formula is printed next to the result.
+One provider-level case: Scaleway publishes prices only in EUR, so its rows are converted as

 - Never invented: if we can't verify a number, we say "no data" or flag the last verified value.
 A stale price presented as live is just a hallucination with a UI.